mitchhenderson/2025-Table-Contest/README.md

 After running the script, **`table.html`** will be generated containing an HTML version of the table.

-The table object will also be available in your R environment and will display in the Viewer pane of Positron or RStudio.
+The `table` object will also be available in your R environment and display in the Viewer pane of Positron or RStudio.

 ---